Originally published on The New Stack on July 28th, 2017.

 Henrik Johansson, a senior developer at Eniro, led the migration from Redis to ScyllaDB due to speed.
 “It is fast.
 We have started to get used to seeing latencies in the microseconds as opposed to milliseconds.”

 An example of effective caching can be found in our i2.8xl benchmark on AWS.

-The following figure from the benchmark shows Scylla’s disk and cache behavior during the small spread read test.
-Nearly all requests are served from Scylla’s cache and there is no reason to place a cache in front, on the side or behind the database.
+The following figure from the benchmark shows ScyllaDB’s disk and cache behavior during the small spread read test.
+Nearly all requests are served from ScyllaDB’s cache and there is no reason to place a cache in front, on the side or behind the database.

 Figure 3: ScyllaDB’s disk and cache behavior